said-alrove/mixins-sass/README.md

 ## Media Queries mixin (16.07.21), created by [@said-alrove](https://twitter.com/said_alrove).

 ### Notes
 You can choose among the different default sizes I've already created (or if you want, you can either modify or create your own screen resolutions for the media queries just by changing either the key, the value, or both once you import this stylesheet).
-You can also modify the key devices as well.
+You can also modify the keys devices as well.

 You can decide what'll be the query's criteria for the breakpoint (min-width, max-width, min-height, or max-height) just by writing the rule in the type's argument (min-width is the default).